makerdao/auction-demo-keeper/README.md

 ## Generate Auctions

-To generate auctions you need to run `scripts/create-auctions.js` file.
+To generate auctions on a testnet, you need to run `scripts/create-auctions.js`.
 Before you do that howver, add:

 - Private key in the script file
 - Acquire tokens from the FAUCET contract